noamross/upipe/README.md

 1:30 %>% upipe('grep 3')
 ```

+Suggestions and contributions for other methods [are welcome](https://github.com/noamross/upipe/issues/1).

+## Thanks

+- [Vince Buffalo](https://github.com/vsbuffalo) for the concept and name
 `

-Suggestions and contributions for other methods [are welcome](https://github.com/noamross/upipe/issues/1).